Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Wait for the right moment and strike when there are no guards nearby.
 Stealing is risky, but it’s rewarding.
 The more you steal, the more gears you can afford to buy from the black market.

 My only complaint is that these shops are difficult to find.
 They are scattered all around the city though, so it won’t take you long to get what you need and continue on your way to stealing more things.

 With some excellent voice work, a dark tone, and an alive city, Thief: Deadly Shadows cements itself as one of the best stealth games like Dishonoured.
 Yes, it takes some time to pick up the pace, but it grips you once you give it some time.

-When Eidos Montreal announced that a reboot of the franchise was launching in 2014, rumours abounded that it was going to be more action-oriented and less hardcore than what the Thief series is known for.
+When Eidos Montreal announced that a reboot of the legendary franchise was launching in 2014, rumors abounded that it was going to be more action-oriented and less hardcore than what the Thief series is known for.
 Thankfully though, nothing like that happened.

 While some tweaks and changes might annoy hardcore players who don’t like any hand-holding, they do have the option to customize the difficulty level to their liking.
 Don’t like the marking system?
 Don’t like the help with navigation?
 Just turn them off!
 Thief has something to offer for every type of player.

 Thief features a bigger, better, and richer city for you to explore and steal things from than its predecessors.
 After a linear tutorial, the game opens up in fashion.
 It's up to you to wander around and do quests at your own pace.

 If you have played Dishonoured, you’ll feel right at home here as Thief features almost the same settings and a distinctive art style.
-Just like Dishonoured, the entire game takes place at night, but it’s still colourful enough to distinguish different areas and a give it a real sense of place.
+Just like Dishonoured, the entire game takes place at night, but it’s still colourful enough to distinguish different areas and give it a real sense of place.